Daily readings

 Wednesday, March 11, 2026

 Wednesday of the 3rd week of Lent.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationWednesday of the 3rd week of Lent